antononcube/RakuForPrediction-blog/Articles/Dont-use-FEN-to-chess-with-LLMs.md

 **Remark:** The functions `is-fen-string` and `fen-specs-by-predicate` are useful if 3rd party chess notation packages are used.
 (Not necessarily Raku-grammar based.)

-Here is a fast and simple to use a Raku grammar to extract FEN strings:
+Here is a fast and simple use of a Raku grammar to extract FEN strings:

 ```raku